placidanomaly/HPPrimeSightReduction/README.md

 ![Basic observation data](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_input2.png)

-7. On the 3rd screen, enter the observation conditions:
+7. On the 3rd screen, enter the observation conditions which will result in altitude corrections:
-   * **IC**: the index correction in minutes, negative for "on-scale" correction adn positive for "off-scale"
+   * **IC**: the index correction of the sextant in minutes, negative values for "on-scale" correction and positive for "off-scale"
    * **HE**: eye height from the horizon in feet (for dip correction)
-   * **Dip short**: distance in nautical miles (nm) from observer where the horizon stops (e.g. the other side of a large lake), or zero if a true horizon is used as reference for the observation
+   * **Dip short**: distance in nautical miles (nm) from observer where the horizon ends (e.g. the other side of a large lake), or zero if a true horizon is used as reference for the observation
    * **Temp**: the air temperature in degrees C (for refraction correction)
    * **Pressure**: the atmospheric pressure at sea level in millibars (for refraction correction)

 ![Observation correction data](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_input3.png)

 8. On the 3rd screen, enter body-specific data and the assumed position
-   * **Limb**: for the sun, whether the observation was made on the lower or upper limb -- other bodies will have body-specific parameters to enter here (for semi-diameter correction)
+   * **Limb**: for the sun, whether the observation was made on the lower or upper limb (for semi-diameter correction).
+Other bodies will have body-specific parameters to enter here, for example the observed limb for a moon sight and the star name for a star sight
    * **DR Lat**: the latitude of the assumed or DR position at the time of the observation in DMS format (DD°MM'SS")
    * **DR Lon**: the longitude of the assumed or DR position at the time of the observation in DMS format (DD°MM'SS")